leedeen01/tp/docs/UserGuide.md

 All commands are typed into the input box, similar to the main ClientNest window.

-> 💡 **Tip:** Type `help` inside the TaskManager window to view all available task commands and formats.
+> 💡 **Tip:** Type `help` inside the TaskManager window to view all available task commands.

-More details will be available in a dedicated TaskManager section soon.

-For more information about the ClientNest TaskManager, refer to the [ _Task Manager Developer Guide_ ] (TaskManagerDevGuide.md)
+For more in-depth information about TaskManager commands and their formats, refer to the [ _Task Manager User Guide_ ](TaskManagerUserGuide.md)

 --------------------------------------------------------------------------------------------------------------------